Generic Name: peginterferon alfa-2a (peg-IN-ter-FEER-on AL-fa)

 - Peginterferon alfa-2a may lower the ability of your body to fight infection.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.

-- Peginterferon alfa-2a is not a cure for hepatitis C infection and may not prevent you from spreading hepatitis C infection to others.
+- Peginterferon alfa-2a may not prevent you from spreading hepatitis C infection to others.

 - Peginterferon alfa-2a may cause high or low blood sugar (eg, thirst, increased urination, confusion, drowsiness, flushing, rapid breathing, fruity breath odor, fast heartbeat, headache, chills, sweating, tremor, increased hunger, changes in vision, nervousness, weakness, dizziness, drowsiness, fainting).
 If these symptoms occur, tell your doctor immediately.